mono/website/docs/gui/gtksharp/widgets/buttons.md

 Button button1 = Button.NewWithMnemonic("Hello World");
 ```

 After creating a button using its argument-less constructor, it's then up to you to pack a label or pixmap into this new button.
-To do this, create a new box, and then pack your objects into this box using the usual [http:/monodoc/M:Gtk.Box.PackStart Gtk.Box.PackStart], and then use [http:/monodoc/M:Gtk.Container.Add Gtk.Container.Add] to pack the button into the box.
+To do this, create a new box, and then pack your objects into this box using the usual [Gtk.Box.PackStart](http://docs.go-mono.com/index.aspx?link=M:Gtk.Box.PackStart), and then use [Gtk.Container.Add](http://docs.go-mono.com/index.aspx?link=M:Gtk.Container.Add) to pack the button into the box.

 Here's an example of creating a button with a image and a label in it.
 I've broken up the code to create a box from the rest so you can use it in your programs.
 There are further examples of using images later in the tutorial.